lucie07/kdl/frontend/src/blog/ghosts-machine.md

 ---
-layout: layouts/post.njk
 title: Blog
 subtitle: Ghosts in the Machine
 tags:
   - post
+authors:
-author: Elliott Hall
+  - Elliott Hall
 date: 2017-07-31
 excerpt: Digital ghosts, eye vibrations and narratives in physical space.
 KDL Developer Elliott Hall is currently participating in the Reframed Project Development Programme 2017, exploring immersive and interactive storytelling at Lighthouse in Brighton...
-banner:
+feature:
   image:
   description:
 ---